Razenodes/yolks/README.md

 periodically to ensure dependencies are always up-to-date.

 Images are hosted on `ghcr.io` and exist under the `games`, `installers`, and `yolks` spaces.
-The following logic is used when determining which space an image will live under:
+The following logic is used when determining which space an image will live under;

 * `games` — anything within the `games` folder in the repository.
 These are images built for running a specific game or type of game.